Sally Webster: Storylines

 Tim and Sally later get engaged however she kisses Kevin and he finds out.
 Sally, presumably having a breakdown of some sort still goes to the wedding and Tim eventually turns up after Kevin talked him round.
 They then married happily in front of the guests.

 In 2017, Sally receives a call from the hospital saying her cancer is back.
 However, Rosie and Sophie learn that it was a malicious prank call from a person on social media.

 In 2022, Sally is featured in the local newspaper for urinating in Victoria Gardens on New Years Eve.
-She is arrested during husband Tim’s heart operation.
+She is arrested during Tim’s heart operation.